open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 The distinction between the two foundational instruments is whether they are synchronous.
 Measure instruments are called synchronously by the user, while Observer instruments are called asynchronously by the implementation.
-Synchronous instruments (Measure and refinements) have three calling patterns (_Bound_, _Unbound_, and _Batch_) to capture measurements.
-Asynchronous instruments (Observer and refinements) use callbacks to capture measurements.
+Synchronous instruments (Measure and its refinements) have three calling patterns (_Bound_, _Unbound_, and _Batch_) to capture measurements.
+Asynchronous instruments (Observer and its refinements) use callbacks to capture measurements.

-All measurements produce a metric event consisting of [timestamp, instrument descriptor, label set, and numerical value](api-metrics.md#metric-event-format).
+All measurement APIs produce metric events consisting of [timestamp, instrument descriptor, label set, and numerical value](api-metrics.md#metric-event-format).
 Synchronous instrument events additionally have [Context](api-context.md), describing properties of the associated trace and distributed correlation values.

-Observer instruments have a well-defined _last value_ of the measurement that can be useful in defining aggregations.
-To maintain this property, we impose this requirement: two or more calls to `Observer()` in a single Observer callback invocation are treated as duplicates of each other, and the last call to `Observe()` wins.
+Observer instruments have a well-defined _last value_ measured by the instrument that can be useful in defining aggregations.
+To maintain this property, we impose this requirement: two or more calls to `Observe()` in a single Observer callback invocation are treated as duplicates of each other, and the last call to `Observe()` wins.

 Measure instruments do not define a _last value_ relationship.